List of content you will read in this article:

 - For DSL connection, the Google Public DNS is 192.2 percent faster than your local ISP DNS server.

 The Google Public DNS service is available for free to everyone.
-It shouldn’t be confused with Google Cloud DNS which is a paid service and intended for a variety of uses.
+It shouldn’t be confused with Google Cloud DNS, which is a paid service intended for a variety of uses.

-- Quad9 DNS is the only service that supports the DNS64 mechanism that translates IPv4 addresses for IPv6-exclusive networks.
+- Quad9 DNS is the only service that supports the DNS64 mechanism that translates IPv4 addresses for IPv6-exclusive networks (IPv4 vs IPv6).
 The two top DNS servers (Google Public DNS and Cloudflare DNS) don’t support this feature.

 - Quad9 uses DNS-Over-HTTPS, DNS-Over-TLS, and the DNSCrypt protocols to authenticate, encrypt, and anonymize the communication between your computer and Quad9’s resolver.
 It means even your ISP cannot see which websites you are accessing.